drhino/ollama-client/gui/README.md

-## A small interface exploring the API endpoints.
+## A GUI exploring the API endpoints.

 <img src="./screenshot.png" alt="Screenshot of the Ollama GUI." width="512">